Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-product-endpoints.md

 - Get all products endpoint (public) for browsing available products
 - Get product by ID endpoint (public) for viewing a specific product
 - Get all products endpoint (admin) for viewing all products, including unavailable ones
-- Create product endpoint for adding new products
+- Create product endpoint for adding new products (baker)
-- Update product endpoint for modifying existing products
+- Update product endpoint for modifying existing products (admin or baker)
-- Delete product endpoint for removing products or marking them as unavailable
+- Delete product endpoint for removing products (admin or baker)

 These endpoints provide a complete product management system for our bakery application.
 In the next chapter, we'll implement order management endpoints to allow customers to place orders and staff to manage them.